What is a Product Launch? (Complete with Best Practices)

 A launch can be divided into three stages:

-Eventually, marketing efforts will wind down as the product transitions from the “launch” stage into the “growth ” stage of the product life cycle.
-Product teams compare data collected during the release window and determine whether KPIs and other goals were met as a result of the launch.
+2. Analysis: Marketing efforts wind down as the product moves from the "launch" to the "growth" stage.
+Product teams compare data from the release window to determine if KPIs and other goals were met.

 Tips for building a successful product launch strategy